Skip to content

 • Allows for scalable message consumption

-You can read more about how Kafka is used here.
+You can read more about how Kafka is used in the Kafka usage documentation.

 5.2 Miners